shikokuchuo/nanonext/README.md

 #> < recvAio >
 #>  - $data for message data
 str(aio$data)
-#>  num [1:100000000] -0.0699 -0.0702 -0.7121 0.3036 0.1215 ...
+#>  num [1:100000000] 1.061 0.522 -0.601 -0.63 -0.587 ...
 ```

+As `call_aio()` is blocking and will wait for completion, an alternative
+is to query `aio$data` directly.
+This will return an ‘unresolved’
+logical NA value if the calculation is yet to complete.

 In this example the calculation is returned, but other operations may
 reside entirely on the server side, for example writing data to disk.

-In such a case, using `call_aio()` confirms that the operation has
+In such a case, calling or querying the value confirms that the
-completed (or it will wait for completion) and calls the return value of
+operation has completed, and provides the return value of the function,
-the function, which may typically be NULL or an exit code.
+which may typically be NULL or an exit code.

 The {mirai} package <https://shikokuchuo.net/mirai/> (available on CRAN)
 uses {nanonext} as the back-end to provide asynchronous execution of